eda-labs/nfd24-lab/docs/index.md

 https://go.srlinux.dev/ac1ssh<id>
 ```

-Once the web terminal is open, click on the :octicons-plus-circle-24: button and you'll drop down in a beatiful shell of your sandbox environment.
+Once the web terminal is open, click on the :octicons-plus-circle-24: button and you'll drop down in a beautiful shell of your sandbox environment.

 ///

-## Let's go
+## The Lab Environment

+We have a 10-device setup, consisting of 8 leaf switches and 2 spines.
+The topology is already deployed (Fun fact: all the devices are running in containers!).

+We're going to start our journey by building a data center (DC) fabric on top of this topology in the first lab exercise!

-This is all we ask of you, lets jump right into the first lab
+This is all we ask of you, lets jump right into the first lab!

 [:octicons-arrow-right-24: Lab1](lab1.md)